liquinlab/elm-smile/docs/philosophy.md

 code version history to datasets generated from that code.
 This should happen automatically so that users don't forget this important step.

-## Trust in useful third-party services but don't tie yourself to them.

-There are a lot of options on the web about how you host things or store data, etc...
-It makes sense to use these services but not to tie the code to them too closely.
-As one example of a lesson learned, it's ok to use fancy and specific GitHub or Google features in your application as long as you have some plan for what happens if those services are discontinued.
-Often time the principle of [abstraction](#abstraction-is-your-friend) can save you here.

 ## Automate testing.

 Having bugs in your experiment code is actually one of the worst things we can